geekysuavo/geekysuavo.github.io/gpufield.md

 # Image gallery

-I've always fuond magnetic fields to give the most beautiful images, so here are a few computed results for your enjoyment. **:)**
+I've always found magnetic fields to give the most beautiful images, so here are a few computed results for your enjoyment. **:)**

-FIXME
+{% include gallery.html dir="gpufield" images=page.images %}

 # The code